awsdocs/amazon-sagemaker-developer-guide/doc_source/apache-spark.md

 # Using Apache Spark with Amazon SageMaker<a name="apache-spark"></a>

 This section provides information for developers who want to use Apache Spark for preprocessing data and Amazon SageMaker for model training and hosting\.
-For information about supported versions of Apache Spark, see [Supported Versions](supported-versions.md)\.
+For information about supported versions of Apache Spark, see [https://github\.com/aws/sagemaker\-spark\#getting\-sagemaker\-spark](https://github.com/aws/sagemaker-spark#getting-sagemaker-spark)\.

 Amazon SageMaker provides an Apache Spark library, in both Python and Scala, that you can use to easily train models in Amazon SageMaker using `org.apache.spark.sql.DataFrame`s in your Spark clusters\.
 After model training, you can also host the model using Amazon SageMaker hosting services\.